soniasebastian/Workday-Planner/README.md

 # Workday-Planner
-The Workday Planner  is focused on developing a digital planning tool designed to help individuals manage their daily tasks, appointments, and commitments effectively.
-It serves as an organizational tool that enables users to plan and track their activities throughout the workday.
+The Workday Planner  is focused on developing a digital planning tool designed to help individuals manage their daily tasks, appointments, and commitments effectively.It serves as an organizational tool that enables users to plan and track their activities throughout the workday.
 The application is build using HTML,CSS powered by Jquery.

 Table of Contents
 Installation